Slum redevelopment: the need for social housing in Manila

 “We can only imagine how big the problem is, because it just continues to grow.”

 Families who live in these slums come from all over the country.
-They choose the places they settle according to a city’s economic status and to where they believe they can find a better livelihood.
+They choose the places they settle according to a city’s economic status and because they believe they can find a better livelihood.

 However, because their moves can be abrupt and the places they live in are overcrowded they end up with improper housing – meaning no proper facilities in their houses, which can lead to environmental damage.